liquid-O2/liquid-O2/README.md

 ### ✐ About me

-Hello, I'm [Arunava](https://arunava.dev), a front-end developer passionate about creating beautiful and delightful web experiences.
+Hello, I'm <a href="https://arunava.dev"> Arunava</a>, a front-end developer passionate about creating beautiful and delightful web experiences.
 I am always looking to learn more and stay up-to-date with the latest technologies and best practices in web development.

 In my free time, you can find me tinkering with new projects, trying out new designs in Figma, sipping a cup of green tea, or playing around with the latest web development frameworks.